majicl/lead.management/SOLUTION.md

 !["Push Notification and Lazy Loading"](https://raw.githubusercontent.com/majicl/lead.management/master/docs/socket.gif)

+### Frontend

-I've used `Redux` to managing states in the front-end.
+I've used `Redux` to managing states in the frontend.
 I could NOT use any state management for this but it made my life easier and cleaner. another option was using a reactive programming library like `RxJs` or `redux-observable`.

-there is a basic error handling in the front-end in order to show a message if any api call throws and `<ErrorBoundary />` for any runtime error.
+there is a basic error handling in the frontend in order to show a message if any api call throws and `<ErrorBoundary />` for any runtime error.

 !["Error"](https://raw.githubusercontent.com/majicl/lead.management/master/docs/error.png)

-I could use css preprocessors like `sass` or `styled-components` library to having a beeter management is styles and theming but I found the `css` sufficient for it.
+I could use css preprocessors like `sass` or `styled-components` library to having a better management is styles and theming but I found the `CSS` sufficient for it.

+### Backend

-I've tried to follow `the clean architecture` in the backend and used `MediatR` to follow `mediator pattern`.
+I've tried to follow `the clean architecture` in the backend and used `MediatR` to follow the `mediator pattern`.

-In the MediatR handlers the desired data is fetched from Repository and mapped to the desired `DTO`.
+In the MediatR handlers, the desired data is fetched from `ILeadManagementRepository` and mapped to the desired `DTO`.
 (I could use `AutoMapper`).

+And also, broadcast any status changes via `SignalR`.

-I've used `Dapper` to connect to the db and execute my db queries.
-I don't like to write sql queries as string in the code but since the db communication wasn't so many I decided to use Dapper.
+I've used `Dapper` to connect to the db and execute the db queries.
+I don't like to write sql queries as a string in the code but since the db communication wasn't so many I decided to use Dapper.
 I usually use an `ORM` like `entity-framework` unless I find limitation.

-I'vr

-You can find the back-end API documentation in its configured swagger on http://localhost:5000/swagger.
+The APIs are documented by swagger and you can find it on http://localhost:5000/swagger as soon as the backend gets up and running.

 !["Error"](https://raw.githubusercontent.com/majicl/lead.management/master/docs/swagger.png)

+I've implemented some basic unit-tests in the backend by `xunit` and `Moq` and some basic unit-tests in the frontend by `jest` and `testing-library`.

 ## Todo
-- More unit-tests in the front-end and backend
+- More unit-tests in the frontend and backend
 - Make the components more efficient
+- Avoid the first status-update call and bring it to OnConnect in the Socket hub. and remove its endpoint (/api/lead/status)
 - Make the error handling better (.e.g if socket gets down)
 - Enhance the UI
 - Clean up packages
-- Make it production ready
+- Make it production-ready

 ## How to run
 ### Single command
 #### Depandancies